transreductionist/documents.io/README.md

 ## Considerations

+I am so clever that sometimes I don't understand a single word of what I am saying.

+―Oscar Wilde

+---

 I don't feel that it is necessary to know exactly what I am.
 The main interest in life and work is to become someone else that you were not in the beginning.

 ―Michel Foucault